 It is well known that although tropical rainforests have much higher productivity they are not as biomass-dense as the western coniferous forests.
 However, the best stands are not far from making the list: the most massive value I have found is 873 t/ha for lowland evergreen dipterocarp rainforest in Sebulu, East Kalimantan.
 The value has been achieved by a very exact destructive sampling, though the sample area is only 0.125 ha (11).

 For comparison, values for the eastern US and Europe would be useful.
-The highest value I have found for Europe is 684 t/ha.
-The location is Izvoarele Nerei old-growth Fagus sylvatica
+The highest value I have found for Europe is 788 t/ha.
+The site is Cozzo Ferriero Reserve, an almost pure Fagus sylvatica

 A note about the significance of high biomass values: It is too easy to draw the conclusion that an extremely biomass-dense forest is a place "full of life".
 However, most of this biomass is dead wood inside the tree boles where its significance to other organisms (apart from loggers and big tree enthusiasts) is limited.